 “Bill’s Story and The Doctor’s Opinion”

 The book chronicles Bill Wilson’s, the founder of the Alcoholics Anonymous program, personal battles with alcohol and how he found recovery from the disease.
-In it, is also a chapter called “The Doctor’s Opinion,” In which the book explains the concept of Alcoholism being a medical disease as presented in alcohol rehabilitation centers.
+In it, is also a chapter called “The Doctor’s Opinion,” In which the book explains the concept of Alcoholism being a medical disease as presented in alcohol recovery center.

 A large part of the Alcoholics Anonymous fellowship is the spiritual aspect.
 While not a religious program, the fellowship relies heavily on the belief in a higher power, referenced in the 12 steps as “God.”
 Many of those seeking recovery in the fellowship found difficulty with the word “God” in the program.
 The chapter explains that whether or not you choose a certain religion to follow, you need the concept of spirituality to flourish in recovery.
 The idea behind this is to have faith in something greater than yourself to lead you through life on life’s terms, while being a person in recovery.